Baroness Helena Kennedy KC

-The Chancellor advances the interests of the University in all his spheres of influence.
-He is the figurehead of the University and as such appears at major public occasions such as degree ceremonies.
-We are proud that our Chancellor is Professor the Lord Winston.
+The Chancellor advances the interests of the University in all her spheres of influence.
+She is the figurehead of the University and as such appears at major public occasions such as degree ceremonies.

 Baroness Kennedy is a leading barrister and internationally renowned human rights champion.
 She was installed as Chancellor of Sheffield Hallam University in a ceremony at Cutlers’ Hall on Thursday 26 July 2018.

 She has acted in many of the most prominent British criminal cases of the last 40 years, including the Brighton bombing attack on the British cabinet, the Guildford Four appeal and the Michael Bettaney espionage case.
 In 1997, she was made a life peer in the House of Lords.

 Baroness Kennedy has a well-established relationship with Sheffield Hallam, as the patron of its world-leading Helena Kennedy Centre for International Justice and recipient of an Honorary Doctorate in 2014.

 She overcame many barriers to become the leading voice for equal opportunities in the legal profession for women.
 She has championed law reform, especially relating to sexual and domestic violence.